lim147/CS1XA3/Assign2/README.md

       <li>click the <i>faster</i> or <i>lower</i> button to adjust it
    </ol>

-   The link of the page is under "PROJECT" category of my CV webpage, prompt with "Web APP" text, or you could open it here:
+   The link of the page is under "PROJECT" category of my CV webpage, prompted with "Web APP" text, or you could open it here:
    <a href="http://ugweb.cas.mcmaster.ca/~lim147/web_app.html" target="_blank">http://ugweb.cas.mcmaster.ca/~lim147/web_app.html</a>
 </p>